-The following management's discussion and analysis ("MD&A") has been prepared by management as of November 7, 2024, and is a review of the financial condition and results of operations of Pason Systems Inc. ("Pason" or the "Company") based on International Financial Reporting Standards ("IFRS") and should be read in conjunction with the unaudited Condensed Consolidated Interim Financial Statements and related notes for the three and nine months ended September 30, 2024, the Consolidated Financial Statements for the twelve months ended December 31, 2023 and 2022, and Pason's Annual Information Form dated March 13, 2024.
+The following management's discussion and analysis ("MD&A") has been prepared by management as of May 1, 2025, and is a review of the financial condition and results of operations of Pason Systems Inc. ("Pason" or the "Company") based on International Financial Reporting Standards ("IFRS") and should be read in conjunction with the unaudited Condensed Consolidated Interim Financial Statements and related notes for the three months ended March 31, 2025 and 2024, the Consolidated Financial Statements for the twelve months ended December 31, 2024 and 2023, and Pason's Annual Information Form dated March 14, 2025.

-The Company uses certain non-GAAP measures to provide readers with additional information regarding the Company's operating performance, ability to generate funds to finance its operations, fund its research and development, capital expenditure program, and pay dividends.
+The Company uses certain non-GAAP measures to provide readers with additional information regarding the Company's operating performance, ability to generate funds to finance its operations, fund its research and development, capital expenditure program, and return capital to shareholders through dividends and share repurchases.
 These non-GAAP measures are defined under Non-GAAP Financial Measures.